 3] Restart Google Drive

 The next thing you can do is quit Google Drive from the system tray area.
-As per many users, restarting Google Drive all over again has solved the backup issue.
-Thus, you can go through the same process and check if it helps you or not.
+According to many users, restarting Google Drive has solved the backup issue.
+Thus, you can go through the same process and see if it helps.
 Here are the steps you need to follow to get the work done.

 - Click on the system tray area present on the taskbar.